 Usually all medical devices regulated under the Act, must be included on the Australian Register of Therapeutic Goods (ARTG) before they can be imported or supplied or advertised in Australia.
 Importation or supply of a medical device which is not included on the ARTG is subject to civil and criminal penalties under sections 41MI, 41MIB and 41MK of the Act.

-However there are four exemptions now in place for COVID-19 related medical devices:
+However there have been several exemptions put in place for COVID-19 related medical devices:

-- The Therapeutic Goods (Medical Devices—Novel Coronavirus) (Emergency) Exemption 2020, which entered force on 31 January 2020 (Coronavirus Exemption);
+- The Therapeutic Goods (Medical Devices—Novel Coronavirus) (Emergency) Exemption 2020, which entered force on 31 January 2020 and was repealed on 22 March 2020 (Coronavirus Exemption);

 - The Therapeutic Goods (Medical Devices—Face Masks and Other Articles) (COVID-19 Emergency) Exemption 2020, which entered force on 22 March 2020 (Face Masks Exemption);

-- The Therapeutic Goods (Medical Devices—Accredited Pathology Laboratories) (COVID-19 Emergency) Exemption 2020, which entered force on 22 March 2020 (Pathology Exemption); and
+- The Therapeutic Goods (Medical Devices—Accredited Pathology Laboratories) (COVID-19 Emergency) Exemption 2020, which entered force on 22 March 2020 and was repealed on 31 July 2020 (Pathology Exemption);

-- The Therapeutic Goods (Medical Devices—Ventilators) (COVID-19 Emergency) Exemption 2020, which entered force on 8 April 2020 (Ventilators Exemption).
+- The Therapeutic Goods (Medical Devices—Ventilators) (COVID-19 Emergency) Exemption 2020, which entered force on 8 April 2020 (Ventilators Exemption); and

 Subject to certain conditions these exemptions cover a broad range of medical devices essential for responding to the COVID-19 crisis.
 Devices covered by each exemption are not required to comply with the medical device essential principles, do not need to undergo conformity assessment and do not need to be included on the ARTG prior to supply in Australia.

-The Coronavirus Exemption applies to medical devices of the kind used for "the diagnosis, confirmatory testing, prevention, monitoring, treatment or alleviation of novel coronavirus".
-However, this exemption only applies to goods imported or supplied by a laboratory which is a state or territory member of the Public Health Laboratory Network and requires that the laboratory keep records of the importation, manufacture or supply of devices under this exemption.
+The Coronavirus Exemption was the first medical device exemption put in place in response to the COVID-19 pandemic.
+It applied to medical devices of the kind used for "the diagnosis, confirmatory testing, prevention, monitoring, treatment or alleviation of novel coronavirus" provided the goods were imported or supplied by a laboratory which is a state or territory member of the Public Health Laboratory Network and requires that the laboratory keep records of the importation, manufacture or supply of devices under this exemption.
+The Coronavirus Exemption was repealed and replaced by the Pathology Exemption on 22 March 2020.

 The Masks Exemption applies to disposable face masks, gloves, gowns, and protective eye wear "designed to be worn by individuals to prevent the transmission of organisms".
 This exemption is intended to allow the Commonwealth Government to maintain a suitable stockpile of protective equipment and only applies to goods imported, manufactured or supplied under contract to the Commonwealth Department of Health or another Commonwealth agency acting on its behalf.
 Appropriate records of any supply under this exemption must be kept by the supplier.